andismith/site-boilerplate/readme.md

 * Start `grunt`
 * Turn on the Live Reload extension
 * Refresh the page and open developer tools
-* Edit CSS/JS to your heart content
+* Edit CSS/JS to your hearts content

 ## Roadmap
 * Add Common Styles